wireseo/tp/docs/UserGuide.md

 1. There are two options for launching Jarvis.
     1. Double-click the `jarvis.jar` file to start the app.
-    1. Launch Jarvis from the the Windows Command Prompt or MacOS command line by navigating to the directory containing jarvis.jar, then typing the command `java -jar jarvis.jar`
+    1. Launch Jarvis from the the Windows Command Prompt or MacOS command line by navigating to the directory containing `jarvis.jar`, then typing the command `java -jar jarvis.jar`

     A GUI similar to the screenshot below should appear in a few seconds.